CassidyExum/dsc-phase-2-project-v2-3/README.md

 ## Step 2: Heatmap, Graphing, and Baseline Model

-I begun by creating a heatmap of each features correlation to the price of the house, as well as a graph of every feature vs the price.
+I began by creating a heatmap of each features correlation to the price of the house, as well as a graph of every feature vs the price.

-#### Distrubution of House Prices
+#### Distribution of House Prices
 ![image](https://user-images.githubusercontent.com/104473048/185767031-d8a2455e-3dfb-4482-9e11-d23100263bb0.png)

 #### Heatmap of Feature Correlation